Frequent Asked Questions

 All YES Abroad participants must be U.S. citizens.

 Timeline and Preparation

-The 2017 - 2018 program is no longer accepting new applicants.
-To register to be notified when the 2018 - 2019 application becomes available, register here.
+The 2024-2025 program is no longer accepting new applicants.
+Register here to be notified when the 2025-2026 application becomes available.

 After submission, all complete and eligible YES Abroad applications will be evaluated by a Scholarship Review Committee, and the contact details of each applicant will be shared with an AFS-USA coordinator.
 Coordinators will contact applicants to share interview schedule details for December, January, or early February.
 Applicants will be notified of their selection status on a rolling basis in March.
 Applicants selected as Finalists will be notified of their country assignment, as well as their next steps and follow-up responsibilities.
 Some applicants will be notified of Alternate status.
 Alternates remain eligible for a Finalist position, should a Finalist be unable to participate in the program.